jdc20181/BeffsBrowser/README.md

 # Announcments

+**Release Removed**

+I am re-releasing V2 because of an issue.

-*Version 2.0 is ready for download*
+**Version 2.0 is ready for download**

-**Release is back on!**

-I will be releasing BB 2.0 later today, ahead of the June24th date!
+Ahead of the release date, Version 2.0 is ready, there are a few bugs, that I didn't catch when developing  - that will be resolved in a patch update.
+Sorry about these bugs!

+**Bugs List**

+At this time it looks like the Forward/Back is the only things that aren't working correctly, this was a typo on my end when I was transiitoning to Gecko.
+This will be fixed by next week.

 **Happy Birthday to BB!**